tranquilit/WAPT-Documentation/source/wapt-replication/wapt-replicate-to-multiple-repositories/index.rst

     Repository rules behavior

 Enabling repository rules
 +++++++++++++++++++++++++

 Repository rules are configured in WAPT Console.

-It can be based on several parameters :
+It can be based on several parameters:

 ==================================== =========================== ====================================================================================
 Options                              Example value               Definition
 ==================================== =========================== ====================================================================================
-Domain name                          ``ad.domain.lan``           Rule based on Active Directory domain name Domain sites and services            ``Paris-HQ``                Rule based on Active Directory Sites and Services Agent IP                             ``192.168.85.0/24``         Rule based on Agent IP sub-network Public IP                            ``256.89.299.22/32``        Rule based on Public IP (NATed hosts) Hostname                             ``desktop-04feb1``          Rule based on hostname
+Domain name                          ``ad.domain.lan``           Rule based on Active Directory domain name

+Domain sites and services            ``Paris-HQ``                Rule based on Active Directory Sites and Services

+Agent IP                             ``192.168.85.0/24``         Rule based on Agent IP sub-network

+Public IP                            ``256.89.299.22/32``        Rule based on Public IP (NATed hosts)

+Hostname                             ``desktop-04feb1``          Rule based on hostname
 ==================================== =========================== ====================================================================================

-Add a rule in WAPT Console
+Adding a rule in the WAPT Console
-"""""""""""""""""""""""""""
+"""""""""""""""""""""""""""""""""

 :TODO:

-Use repository rules on WAPT agent
+Using repository rules on WAPT agents
-""""""""""""""""""""""""""""""""""
+"""""""""""""""""""""""""""""""""""""

 .. warning::

-  If you already configured GeoIP redirects on Nginx, you should disable it as it might conflicts with repository rules.
+  **If you have configured GeoIP redirects on Nginx, you should disable it as it might conflicts with repository rules**.

-To enable WAPT Agent repository rules usage, you must enable a settings in ``[global]`` section of :file:`wapt-get.ini` :
+To enable WAPT Agent repository rules, you must enable this setting in the ``[global]`` section of :file:`wapt-get.ini` configuration of the WAPT agent:

 ==================================== ======================= =========================== ====================================================================================
 Options                              Mandatory               Example value               Definition